-The intervention COPDPredictTMis a CE marked Class I medical device, which comprises a patientfacing App and clinician-facing dashboard, CE-marked Bluetooth devices for assessment of physiology as well as CE-marked devices for collection of saliva.
+The intervention COPDPredictTMis a CE marked Class I medical device, which comprises a patient-facing App and clinician-facing dashboard, CE-marked Bluetooth devices for assessment of physiology.
 Analysis of capillary CRP will be performed by a nurse using finger-prick testing at POC either in the patients' homes or clinic.
 This is illustrated in the Figure below.

 Figure 3.
-The patient interface to the COPDPredictTM System, Bluetooth spirometer, and saliva collection tubes.
+The patient interface to the COPDPredictTM System, Bluetooth spirometer